-Ethanol may be determined from a blood sample, a urine sample, a saliva sample or a breath sample.
-Blood, urine and saliva samples must be sent to a laboratory for analysis.
-A breath sample is analysed immediately on site using a Breathalyser
+Ethanol may be determined from a blood sample, a urine sample, a saliva (oral fluid) sample or a breath sample.
+Some samples, such as breath samples, are usually analysed immediately on-site, rather than being sent to a laboratory.

 Test Preparation Needed?

 This test measures the amount of ethanol in the blood, urine, breath or saliva (oral fluid).
 Ethanol (also called ethyl alcohol or alcohol) has been consumed by civilisations throughout the world for thousands of years.
 Small amounts of ethanol can cause euphoria, relaxation and decreased inhibition.
 Moderate amounts can cause impaired judgment and decreased motor skills; large amounts in a relatively short period of time can cause acute ethanol toxicity with disorientation, depressed breathing, coma and even death.
 Chronic ingestion of large quantities of ethanol can lead to alcoholism, permanent liver damage and many other health effects.